iotexproject/iotex-core-rosetta-gateway/tests/README.md

 3. 20 multi-send contract executions.
 4. Staking related actions: candidate register, stake bucket creation, stake bucket add deposit, bucket unstake, stake bucket withdraw

+The whole test will take around 6 to 10 mins to finish.

 Notices that this test exempts two protocol accounts, that is because staking and rewarding protocl addresses are not accessiable in standalone mode.